How to Get Into Medical School With a Low GPA

 Extracurricular Activities

 If your GPA is on the lower end, it could be a good idea to lean on your extracurriculars in your med school application.
-While your extracurricular activities can be anything from sports, arts clubs, or volunteering, there are some activities that look especially appealing to med schools.
+While your extracurricular activities can be anything from sports to art clubs to volunteering, some activities look especially appealing to med schools.

-Some examples of extracurriculars that can boost your application include volunteering, clinical experience, research, teaching, and community service.
+Some examples of extracurriculars that can boost your application include volunteering, clinical experience (such as shadowing a doctor), research, teaching, and community service.
 Having some hobbies that you genuinely enjoy can also show the admissions team that you’re a well-rounded individual.

 Personal Statement